2004–05 NHL lockout: Negotiations

-On July 21, the players association ratified the agreement with 87 percent of its members voting in favor; the 30 team owners unanimously approved it the next day, officially ending the 310-day lockout.
+On July 21, the players association ratified the agreement with 87% of its members voting in favor; the 30 team owners unanimously approved it the next day, officially ending the 310-day lockout.

 The salary cap would be adjusted each year to guarantee players 54% of total NHL revenues, and there would also be a salary floor.
 Player contracts are also guaranteed.
 The players' share will increase if revenues rise to specific benchmarks, while revenue sharing will split a pool of money from the 10 highest-grossing teams among the bottom 15.
 There was a $39 million cap in place for the first year of the CBA.

 Effects of the lockout

 A Canadian public opinion poll conducted by Ipsos-Reid near the start of the lockout found that 52 percent of those polled blamed NHL players for the lockout, whereas 21 percent blamed the owners of NHL teams.
 Also hurting the NHLPA was the fact that its players had very visibly high salaries, which removed much sympathy from lower-to-middle class fans, with the NHLPA's cause being further harmed by Jeremy Roenick and several NHLPA executives making controversial statements that showed their disdain for owners and fans alike.

 During the lockout, a movement arose to free the Stanley Cup from the NHL.
 By the original deed of Lord Stanley, the cup was a challenge cup open to the best amateur hockey team in Canada.
 Only since 1926 has it been exclusively competed for by NHL teams, and with the 2004–05 NHL season being cancelled, the group felt that the NHL had forfeited its right to award the Cup for the year.
 On February 7, 2006, a settlement was reached in which the trophy could be awarded to non-NHL teams should the league not operate for a season, although the NHL by that point was playing again.